BloodRaine/Game-Dev-Final-Project/notes/plot.md

 The girls asks her father what happened, assuming that he'd been maliciously knocked unconscious by an antagonistic Corporation employee.
 Her father, slowly coming-to, begins to explain.

+Father: "Emmeleia...heh...what are you doing here?" *coughs*
+Emma:   "Father, who did this to you?"
+Emma:   "Heh, what do you mean?
+I feel fine, Emma."

 [will add more later -- David]